Booodaness/Scientific-Notes/Special Relativity/spacetime-interval.md

 $ds^2 = c^2 dt^2 - v^2 dt^2 = \left( c^2 - v^2 \right) dt^2 > 0$

 Since $ds^2$ is invariant, we must have $ds^2 > 0$ in every frame.
 As it is positive, the timelike part of $ds^2$ is greater than the spacelike part.
-Therefore, trajectories obeying this condition are called timelike.
+Therefore, world lines obeying this condition are called timelike.

 ### Proper time
-Recall that throughout, we are using the coordinates $x^\mu$ to track an object (such as a pulse of light in the case of null trajectories).
+Recall that throughout, we are using the coordinates $x^\mu$ to track an object (such as a pulse of light in the case of null world lines).
 In the object's frame, if two events occur at the same position, then $dx_i dx^i = 0$, giving,

 $ds^2 = c^2 d \tau^2 > 0$